Cravath, Swaine & Moore LLP Logo

 On September 12, 2025, Cravath prepared a memo for its clients entitled “IRS Publishes Guidance for Determining Beginning of Construction for Solar and Wind Projects.”
 The memo examines the Internal Revenue Service’s recently issued Notice 2025-42 (“New Guidance”), which sets forth new rules for determining “beginning of construction” for solar and wind projects seeking to claim clean electricity credits under Sections 45Y and 48E of the Internal Revenue Code.

-Andrew C. Compton focuses his practice on acquisitions, divestments, joint ventures and complex financings in the energy, infrastructure and digital infrastructure sectors.
+Andrew C. Compton focuses his practice on acquisitions, divestments, joint ventures and complex financings in the energy, infrastructure, digital infrastructure and artificial intelligence sectors.
 He regularly represents private equity firms and their portfolio companies, corporates and other participants, including direct lenders, across these sectoral value chains.

 Mr. Compton has been repeatedly recognized for his work in the energy, renewables and alternative energy sectors by Chambers USA, Chambers Global, Chambers Latin America, The Legal 500 US, IFLR1000 and Latin Lawyer 250.
-He has also been recognized for his work in private equity by The Legal 500 US and has been recognized by Lawdragon as among the “500 Leading Dealmakers in America” and “500 Leading Energy Lawyers.”
+He has also been recognized for his work in private equity by The Legal 500 US and has been recognized by Lawdragon as among the “500 Leading Dealmakers in America,” “500 Global Leaders in Energy” and “Green 500: Leaders in Environmental Law.”

 Mr. Compton is a published author and frequent speaker at industry and client conferences.
 He is an active member in the New York community, and a frequent volunteer with Hope for New York and Big Brothers Big Sisters of New York City.
 Mr. Compton also serves as Vice Chair of the board of directors of Lawyers Alliance for New York.